Skip to content Skip to navigation menu

 Preparing to fit and replace a door lock

 When choosing replacement locks, it’s best to go for BS3621 or Kitemarked products.
 In many cases, your insurer will insist on this.
-If you’re replacing a lock on a final exit door, choose one with at least five levers certified to BS3621.
+If you’re replacing a lock on a final exit door, especially external doors, choose one with at least five levers certified to BS3621.

 Remember that different lock designs may have additional fitting requirements, so always check the manufacturer’s instructions.